cgabbadon/goreleaser/docs/123-release.md

     owner: user
     name: repo

+  # If set to true, will not publish release to GitHub,
+  # but may publish to other repositories (i.e. Artifactory, Docker, etc.).
+  skip_publish: false

   # If set to true, will not auto-publish the release.
   # Default is false.
   draft: true